 1. Core elements in the life of Catholic personnel that are required for a Catholic Program.

-c.
-Comprehensive Sacramental Ministry.
-This includes the sacraments of Baptism, First Eucharist,
+1.1.3 Comprehensive Sacramental Ministry.
+This includes the sacraments of baptism, penance, First Communion, confirmation, anointing of the sick, and matrimony.

 2. Authority and Governance